 However, there is a catch to this.
 It’s not as easy as simply knowing the exact degree.
 Cosmic energy is tricky to parcel and contain in our earthly 24 hours.
 So solar energy can sometimes spillover or affect us long after something literally took place.
 It moves us and shakes us in its own rhythms and as it interacts with us, we also leave an energetic imprint on it.
 So even if you are born say as a 29th degree Sagittarius Sun, you might behave at times under the energy of a Capricorn Sun.
 You might flinch between the extreme optimism and wild, expansive energy of a Sagittarius and the restraint and serious approach of a Capricorn.

 Take for example, one of my favourite actresses, the fantastic Jane Fonda.
-She was born under a 29th degree Sagittarius Sun.
+She was born under a 29th degree Sagittarius Sun on Winter Solstice.
 She is lively and energetic but also self-composed and capable of great (physical) efforts, because not only could she flinch at times in the more grounded energy of Capricorn, but her Ascendant is placed there as well – so she does vibe more earthly than fiery.